aws-samples/disaster-recovery-workshop/workshop/content/labs/basics/elasticache-global-datastore/cloud9.en.md

     GET userid
    ```

-4. Try to create and modify the keys
+4. Try to create a new key-value pair

    ```bash
     SET new-key somevalue